Uniqueness in Cauchy problems for diffusive real-valued strict local martingales: Introduction

-When the volatility function $\sigma$ in \eqref{dX22intro} is of at most linear growth, the solution of \eqref{dX22intro} becomes a martingale.
-In that case, when the data $H$ has at most polynomial growth, the function $h$ in \eqref{def_h} is the unique classical solution of \eqref{CauchyI1} of at most polynomial growth (see, e.g., Theorem 5.7.6 in Karatzas and Shreve \cite{KS88} and, for a more general result, Theorem 5.5 in Janson and Tysk \cite{JT2006}).
+For $\sigma$ in \eqref{dX22intro} with at most linear growth, the solution of \eqref{dX22intro} becomes a martingale.
+In that case, when the data $H$ has at most polynomial growth, there exists at most one classical solution of \eqref{CauchyI1} of polynomial growth (see Theorem 5.7.6 in Karatzas and Shreve \cite{KS88} for when $\sigma$ is {additionally continuous).
+When $\sigma$ in \eqref{dX22intro} satisfies the Engelbert-Schmidt conditions and ensures $X_t$ is a positive martingale, Bayraktar and Xing \cite{BH2010} prove uniqueness in the set of at most linearly growing solutions of \eqref{CauchyI1} for data $H$ of at most linear growth.
+When $\sigma$ is locally $\frac12$-H\"older continuous and of at most linear growth and $H$ is of at most polynomial growth, the function

+is the unique classical solution of \eqref{CauchyI1} of at most polynomial growth (see Theorem 6.1 in Janson and Tysk \cite{JT2006}). }

-On the other hand, when the solution of \eqref{dX22intro} is a strict local martingale, the mean $H(\xi):=\xi$ gives an example where uniqueness of \eqref{CauchyI1} fails because both $h$ defined in \eqref{def_h} and $h(t,x):=x$ solve \eqref{CauchyI1}.
-When the solution of \eqref{dX22intro} is nonnegative, Bayraktar and Hao \cite{BH2010} link uniqueness in Cauchy problems to martingality of solutions to \eqref{dX22intro}.
-For a nonnegative strict local martingale and for $H(\xi)$ of at most strict sublinear asymptotic growth as $\xi\uparrow\infty$, Theorem 4.3 in Ekstr\"om and Tysk \cite{ET2009} proves that \eqref{def_h} is the unique classical solution of \eqref{CauchyI1} in the class of strictly sublinearly growing functions.
-To include the mean $H(\xi):=\xi$, $\xi\in[0,\infty)$, Theorem 6.2 in \c{C}etin \cite{Cetin2018} allows $H$ to be of at most linear growth and proves uniqueness in the class of strictly sublinear classical solutions of \eqref{CauchyI1} when the solution of \eqref{dX22intro} is nonnegative.
+When the solution of \eqref{dX22intro} is a strict local martingale, the data $H(\xi):=\xi$ gives an example where uniqueness of \eqref{CauchyI1} fails because both $h^*$ defined in \eqref{def_h} and $h^\circ(t,x):=x$ are of at most linear growth and both $h^*$ and $h^\circ$ solve \eqref{CauchyI1}.\footnote{ This lack of uniqueness produces several complications.
+For example, Monte-Carlo simulation cannot approximate $h^*$ in \eqref{def_h} because all discretization schemes produce martingales.} Given a nonnegative strict local martingale with dynamics \eqref{dX22intro} and $H$ of at most strict sublinear asymptotic growth as $\xi\uparrow\infty$, Theorem 4.3 in Ekstr\"om and Tysk \cite{ET2009} ensures that \eqref{def_h} is the unique classical solution of \eqref{CauchyI1} in the class of strictly sublinearly growing functions under a local $\frac12$-H\"older continuity hypothesis on $\sigma$.
+More recently, Theorem 6.2 in \c{C}etin \cite{Cetin2018} allows $H$ to be of at most linear growth and proves uniqueness in the class of strictly sublinearly growning classical solutions of \eqref{CauchyI1} when the solution of \eqref{dX22intro} is nonnegative.\footnote{The existence and uniqueness results in \cite{ET2009} and \cite{Cetin2018} readily extend to the case where $X_t$ takes values in $(-\infty,a)$ and $(a,\infty)$ for $a\in\mathbb{R}$.
+For example, when $X_t\in (a,\infty)$, we can consider $\tilde{X}_t := X_t-a$ valued in $(0,\infty)$ with dynamics